NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 **Step 3: Exclusions**
 - Manually review each code, one by one
 - *How?* Eliminate by: name, route, formulation
-- *Why?* The broad search may pick up different medications with the same active chemical but of an inappropriate route, i.e., for a different medical indication corresponding to a different organ system (e.g., in a cardiovascular codelist, exclude "ocular" beta-blockers referring to those given in the eye for glaucoma, instead of those given for the heart)
+- *Why?* The broad search may pick up different medications with the same active chemical but of an inappropriate route, i.e., for a different medical indication corresponding to a different organ system (e.g., in a cardiovascular codelist, exclude "ocular" beta-blockers referring to those given in the eye for glaucoma, instead of those given to slow the heart)

 **Step 4: Cleaning**
 - **4a) Remove overlapping codes to make value sets mutually exclusive** (OPTIONAL - depends on value sets)